The Texas Indecency with a Child law makes it illegal to engage in sexual contact with a minor child or teenager, even if you are a minor yourself.

 Generally, the age of consent for most sexual activity in Texas is 17 years old.
 However, if you are 19 years old or younger, the age of consent may vary slightly.
 In addition, the age of consent in Texas actually varies upon the activity.
 If the activity is considered “sexual conduct” under the Sexual Performance law, the age of consent is 18 years old.
 Under the Indecency with a Child law, as described above, the age of consent for any type of sexual contact between an adult and a “child” is 17 years old.

-The reason why the age of consent is different for younger people is that there are affirmative defenses under both the Indecency with a Child Statute and the Sexual Performance statute that allow people who are only 2 or 3 years older (2 for sexual performance, and 3 for Indecency) than the child to assert the small difference as a defense.
+The reason why the age of consent is different for younger people is that there are affirmative defenses under both the Indecency with a Child statute and the Sexual Performance statute that allow people who are only 2 or 3 years older (2 for Sexual Performance, and 3 for Indecency with a Child) than the child to assert the small difference as a defense.

 Whether you are convicted or placed on deferred adjudication probation, you will be required to register as a sex offender if you plead guilty to Indecency with a Child.
 However, under Texas law, the amount of time that you will be required to register depends on several different factors.

 Convictions under 21.11(a)(1) (Indecency – Contact) are generally worse than convictions under 21.11(a)(2) (Indecency – Exposure).
-In most situations, Indecency – Contact convictions require mandatory lifetime registration,6 while Indecency – Exposure convictions require only 10 year registration under Texas law.7 The 10-year period of registration beings after the date of release from prison, the probation ends or the case is dismissed.8
+In most situations, Indecency – Contact convictions require mandatory lifetime registration, while Indecency – Exposure convictions require only 10 year registration under Texas law.
+The 10-year period of registration beings after the date of release from prison, the probation ends or the case is dismissed.

 Another wrinkle in what makes this complicated is that there is a separate registration period under Federal law.
 However, if the federal registration period is shorter than the Texas registration period, you may be able to deregister.
 Learn more about the Texas deregistration process